mc-wut/mc-wut.github.io/_portfolio/portfolio-2.md

 Our custom vectorizer, `TextBasedFeatureExractor`, followed the intuition that there were a handful of important features we could (largely) base our classification on.
     1. Section Number
     2. Page Length
-    3. Page Number
+    3. Presence of "Table of Contents"
-    4. Presence of "Table of Contents"
+    4. Presence of word "Addenda"
-    5. Presence of word "Addenda"
+    5. Page number

 We modified `_to_feature_dictionary()` to check to return a dictionary with these features.
 **shortened code snippet from `_to_feature_dictionary()`**